 Pull request against saltstack/salt are automatically tested on a variety of operating systems and configurations.
-On average these tests take 30 minutes.
+On average these tests take a couple of hours.
 Depending on your GitHub notification settings you may also receive an email message about the test results.

 Test progress and results can be found at http://jenkins.saltstack.com/.